MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

     - in the background, when there is time.
 This is why STOP SLAVE can trigger a huge flood of IO.
       - the rate is controlled by innodb_io_capacity, innodb_ibuf_accel_rate
       - done by main thread (?)
-      - might not be fast enough -- dedicated thread in xtradb
+      - might not be fast enough---dedicated thread in xtradb
     - also (transparently) in the foreground, when the page that has un-applied changes is read from disk for some other reason.
     - if a lot of changes need to be merged, it can slow down page reads.
   - it is changed to "change buffer" in recent plugin